cometkim/unicode-segmenter/README.md

 | `unicode-segmentation`*      |   15.0.0 |    ✔️ |    45,803 |     41,717 |          19,687 |        13,477 |
 | `Intl.Segmenter`*            |        - |    - |         0 |          0 |               0 |             0 |

-* `@formatjs/intl-segmenter` handles grapheme, word, sentence, but it's not tree-shakable.
+* `@formatjs/intl-segmenter` handles grapheme, word, and sentence, but it's not tree-shakable.
 * `unicode-segmentation` size contains only the minimum WASM binary and bindings.
 It will be larger by adding more features.
-* `Intl.Segmenter`'s Unicode data is always kept up to date as the runtime support.
+* `Intl.Segmenter`'s Unicode data depends on the host, and may not be up-to-date.
 * `Intl.Segmenter` may not be available in [some old browsers](https://caniuse.com/mdn-javascript_builtins_intl_segmenter), edge runtimes, or embedded environments.

-#### Hermes bytecode stats
+#### Hermes Bytecode Stats

 | Name                         | Unicode® | Bytecode size | Bytecode size (gzip)* |
 |------------------------------|----------|--------------:|----------------------:|